damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 This solution is supported by function handleCharTalkingDuringCharTyping with various methods of Character and MessengerScreen objects.

-In the case of code, the solution is as follows (scripts/index.js):
+The implementation of this function is shown below (scripts/index.js):

 ```
   const handleCharTalkingDuringCharTyping = async ({